 So long a staple of tennis discussion, the argument has become sadly dated: Who's the best men's tennis player in America?
 Have we reached the point where no one really cares?

 John Isner cares, quite deeply.
 As the No. 1 player on the U.S. Davis Cup team, he cherishes the responsibility and traditional implications.
 He's coming to the SAP Open in San Jose this week, and like many fans in the Bay Area, I'm anxious to get a first-hand look at a player in crisis.
-He has an excellent chance to win the tournament --
+He has an excellent chance to win the tournament -- making its farewell appearance before moving to Brazil next year -- and such an accomplishment would do wonders for his shattered confidence.

 During his storied four-year run at the University of Georgia, it's unlikely that Isner ever imagined carrying the hopes of his country.
 He was merely an excellent player, a solid team guy (and the school's all-time leader in singles and doubles wins).
 He wanted to experience the collegiate life before taking a run at professional tennis.
 Some of his friends even wondered if basketball was his best sport.